sebastiaanbrand/q-sylvan/README.md

 ## Installation

 ### Dependencies
-Q-Sylvan requires the following libraries: `popt` and `GMP`.
+Q-Sylvan requires the`GMP` library (and Cmake for compilation).
 On Ubuntu it should be possible to install these with
-- `sudo apt-get install libpopt-dev`
 - `sudo apt-get install libgmp-dev`
 - `sudo apt-get install cmake`